sanctuarycomputer/studio/MANUAL/docs/master/02-how-we-work/05-getting-paid.md

 [/note]

 ### Blogging, Email Blasts, and Social Media
-As we gain more and more notoriety, we all make more profit.
+As we gain more and more recognition and momentum, we all make more profit.
 Part of bringing in work (and new hires!) at a company like ours is self promotion, and by all means, it's too much work for one person to do alone.
 If you want to write posts for our Medium, or create content for our Instagram / Twitter, please do!

 ## Taking more Responsibility